 Susan D. Rouster, Kenneth E. Sherman, Division of Digestive Diseases, University of Cincinnati College of Medicine, Cincinnati, OH 45267, United States

-Author contributions: Hu KQ contributed to the study design, data collection and analysis, writing and editing of the manuscript; Cui W contributed to experiment performance, data collection and analysis, preparing manuscript; Rouster S and Sherman K contributed to serum samples, data analysis, preparing manuscript.
+Author contributions: Hu KQ contributed to the study design, data collection and analysis, and writing and editing of the manuscript; Cui W contributed to experiment performance, data collection and analysis, and preparing the manuscript; Rouster S and Sherman K contributed to serum samples, data analysis, and preparing the manuscript.

 Institutional review board statement: This research project has been approved by the University of California, Irvine, and University of Cincinnati College of Medicine Institutional Review Board.

-Conflict-of-interest statement: All authors have no report of conflicts of interest related to this study.
+Conflict-of-interest statement: All authors have no conflicts of interest related to this study.

-Open-Access: This article is an open-access article which was selected by an in-house editor and fully peer-reviewed by external reviewers.
+Open-Access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

 Manuscript source: Unsolicited manuscript